linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 In fact, the implementation of CAMLBOY has mutable states everywhere for performance reasons.
 Many modules have functions with the type `t -> ... -> unit`, which indicates modification of some mutable state.
 And despite this non-"functional" implementation, I never felt that I was missing out on the benefits of OCaml.

-Mabye it's not that I like "functional" languages; I like statically typed languages with variants, pattern matching, a module system, and nice type inference.
+Maybe it's not that I like "functional" languages; I like statically typed languages with variants, pattern matching, a module system, and nice type inference.

 ## Things I didn't like about OCaml

 #### The ecosystem

-Although the ecosystem has improved a lot, some things still feel complex and/or poorly documented.
+Although the ecosystem has significantly improved, some things still feel complex or poorly documented.
 For example, I had trouble resolving dependencies in a reproducible way as there seemed to be no clear instructions in the [official opam document](https://opam.ocaml.org/doc/Usage.html).
 I ended up reading the source of [`setup-ocaml`](https://github.com/ocaml/setup-ocaml) to find out the required commands, and the commands I found felt a little complex (we need to "publish" the package locally, then install the locally published package).
 It would be super nice if there was a single command that resolves the dependencies and builds the code in a reproducible way.

 #### The syntactical cost of depending on abstractions